 Here’s an in-depth look at the different types of transcription – verbatim, intelligent, and edited – and what the differences mean for you.

-Do you have a transcription project on your hands and you’re not quite sure how to choose between the different types of transcription?
+Do you have a speech transcription project on your hands and you’re not quite sure how to choose between the different types of transcription?

 Or maybe you were just made aware that there are multiple types of transcription through the title of this blog post.